 If your business is experiencing slow network performance, you could be running low on bandwidth.
 The capacity planning tool measures your current bandwidth usage.
 Establishing a baseline will help you identify bottlenecks, understand when capacity is needed, and learn how to avoid depletion.
 Capacity usage is important to evaluate if your business anticipates growth that might result in increased traffic (such as hiring new employees or opening new locations).

 - Backup/Disaster Recovery

 Many business owners do not have a solid backup/disaster recovery plan in place.
 And of those that do, very few people test their plan to see how it will actually affect business continuity in the event of loss, theft, or natural disaster.
 An analyst can evaluate the effectiveness of your backup procedures and disaster recovery plan and give you suggestions on what you can improve based on best business practices.

 A network assessment includes a summary of findings.
 It provides an overview of your network, your current challenges, and your future objectives to demonstrate that the analyst understands your business case.
 It highlights issues/concerns found during the assessment and recommendations on how you can address each one.
 Finally, it identifies any limitations of the assessment as a result of network configurations, limited user access, etc.

-Network assessments are critical for uncovering and remediating issues/concerns within your network environment.
+Annual reviews are critical for uncovering and remediating issues/concerns within your network environment.
 Integrating them as part of your preventative maintenance routine will ensure your network health.